-Unfortunately, spiking or drinks is rather common practice in Bali’s party zone Kuta and the on Gili Trawangang.
-Just put this in google search and you’ll see some pretty scary articles where people were intoxicated and raped.
+Unfortunately, spiking or drinks is rather common practice in Bali’s party zone Kuta and the one in Gili Trawangang.
+Just put this in a google search and you’ll see some pretty scary articles where people were intoxicated and raped.
 Since these drinks are being mixed with substances like Rohypnol, Methanol, or even some animal tranquilizers, they can make you seriously ill.
 It can provoke extremely low blood pressure, respiratory depression, coma, or even death.
 There were cases of people getting blind.
 Sadly, even fatalities were reported.
 The problem is that while you can protect your drink from being spiked once you hold it in your hands, you don’t have under control what’s in the bartender’s bottle.

 So what to do?
 Well, if you want a nice cocktail, get it exclusively at an established hotel bar, not at some random beach place.